AnnZh/AnnZh.github.io/index.md

-## Education
+## About me
-* BSUIR, faculty of Computer System and Networks, speciality Information Technology Software (2016 - 2020).
+* I am a student of BSUIR, faculty of Computer System and Networks, speciality Software for Information Technology (2016 - 2020).
+I am interested in many things, like to learn something new, and also always ready for new challenges.

 ## Skills
 * Knowledge of C# (.NET), JavaScript (+ HTML,CSS), php, C and Delphi;